mauroservienti/milestone.github.io/_posts/one-list-to-rule-them-all.md

 Contradicting reasons, they seem!
 Somewhat :-)

 One of the disadvantages of the many to-do list Apps is that they don't have good multi-account support.
 One that comes with a good multi-account is Google Tasks, which also integrates very nicely with Gmail.
 However, I can't see any advantage over what I'm doing today.
-I tried Tasks twice for the records and returned to my trusted email twice.
+I tried Tasks twice and returned to my trusted email twice.

 Gmail and many other email systems come with excellent support for multiple accounts.
 That allows me to have a clear separation between personal and work to-dos, which is also a nice-to-have if, like me, you don't have any work-related accounts on the phone or the tabled.